Classic

 The nutritionist says

 A hearty and nourishing dish, ideal when a filling pasta meal is desired.
-Best enjoyed at lunch rather than dinner, as meat takes longer to digest and may interfere with sleep.

 Spelt flour